FAQs about Psychological Treatment in Melbourne

 Does your practice Bulk Bill?

-Unfortunately not, consultation fees must be paid to Mindview in full and the rebate paid to you directly by Medicare.
-When you pay your account, the Medicare rebate is processed and the funds should show up in your nominate bank account, or via cheque, shortly after your appointment.
-While you pay the full amount on the day, you will be refunded by Medicare for the applicable rebate amount.
+Mindview is a private billing practice so consultation fees need to be paid in full and the rebate paid to you directly by Medicare.
+When you pay your account we can lodge a claim to Medicare on your behalf, and if successful, the rebate will show up in your nominated bank account, or via cheque, shortly after your appointment.

 Do Mindview Psychologists set “homework”?